 Bound South by Susan Rebecca White.
 Recommended at S. Krishna’s Books.

-The Boy in the Moon by Ian Brown.
+The Boy in the Moon: A Father’s Journey to Understand His Extraordinary Son by Ian Brown.
 Recommended by Caribousmom.

 The Broken Teaglass by Emily Arsenault.
 Recommended by Devourer of Books.